apps4av/avare/README.md

 avare
 =====

 Avare Aviation GPS for Android.
+Avare is pronounced "Ah-vAir" - like "aware" with a "v" and can be manually installed from our servers (see our website).

 Download from the Google Play Store: https://play.google.com/store/apps/details?id=com.ds.avare&hl=en

-Avare provides offline moving map on all FAA charts (VFR Sectional, IFR lo/hi enroute, Approach Plate, WAC & TAC); plus A/FD info, Airport Diagrams w/GPS Taxi, and Terminal Procedures.
+Avare provides offline moving map on all current FAA charts (VFR Sectional, IFR lo/hi enroute, Approach Plate, WAC & TAC); plus A/FD info, Airport Diagrams w/GPS Taxi, and Terminal Procedures.

 Also included: GPS status, Terrain/Elevation Maps, 50 Nearest airports, Obstacles, and more.
 Some FAA Charts cover Puerto Rico, plus parts of Canada, Mexico and the Caribbean.